By Kelly Burge

 Making the move from better to best isn’t just my responsibility, or that of your Board of Directors.
 Every one of our 500 members plays a role.
 I believe together, if we want it badly enough, we can get to the best version of our association.

-Drop me a line at [email protected]create new email with your ideas to get us from better all the way to NWIA’s best.
+Drop me a line at [email protected] with your ideas to get us from better all the way to NWIA’s best.
 I’d love to continue the conversation, because I recognize that there always will be room to move forward.

 The hope that I can make an impact, and improve myself and enhance our association is what provides the drive that makes me want to get out of bed every morning.